 Negotiate for a Lower Rate

-You can increase your odds of bringing a contractor's price down by researching the rates of several contractors in your area, asking them to conveniently break down how much they will charge you for labour and materials, and asking them if they will bring their price down if you purchase the materials and supply them.
+You can increase your odds of bringing a contractor's price down by researching the rates of several contractors in your area, asking them to conveniently break down how much they will charge you for labor and materials, and asking them if they will bring their price down if you purchase the materials and supply them.
 Again, shopping around for prices ahead of time, or even before you hire a contractor, will give you a very clear picture of how much you would end up spending on supplies.
-You may find that, without the contractor's mark-up, you can actually save money by buying materials yourself and then just paying for the labour.
+You may find that, without the contractor's mark-up, you can actually save money by buying materials yourself and then just paying for the labor.

 Keep an Eye Out for Rebates

 Always take advantage of rebates, especially when they come with products that are used throughout the home that can be quite expensive.
-These can definitely help you lower your costs, especially if you are planning on making the repairs yourself or you have been able to negotiate with a contractor who will help you save money by purchasing the supplies yourself.
+These can help you lower your costs, especially if you are planning on making the repairs yourself or you have been able to negotiate with a contractor who will help you save money by purchasing the supplies yourself.

 Store flyers and websites, as well as manufacturer websites, often promote special rebates.
 Though this step may require a bit of research, it will be worth it in the long run if it saves you money.
 And it may even make the decision of what brand to purchase easier, based on quality and price (remember, you don't want to go so cheap that you end up wasting your money on a product that will not last).

-Also look for environmentally-friendly products that come with incentives like rebates or discounts, especially since manufacturers are trying to get more people to purchase these products in order to do reduce energy consumption or water consumption to preserve the environment.
+Also look for environmentally-friendly products that come with incentives like rebates or discounts, especially since manufacturers are trying to get more people to purchase these products to do reduce energy consumption or water consumption to preserve the environment.

 There are a surprising number of ways to save money when it comes to making major home repairs.
 Do your research, look for sales and rebates, and never be afraid to negotiate with your contractors.
-And if you are skilled enough to do the work yourself, you can also save a lot of money by eliminating the need for a repair company altogether.
+And if you are skilled enough to do the work yourself, you can also save a lot of money by eliminating the need for a repair company.